Derrick Walton: Detroit Pistons / Motor City Cruise (2021–2022)

 On September 28, 2021, Walton signed with the Detroit Pistons.
 He was released by the Pistons the following month and he subsequently joined the Motor City Cruise of the NBA G League.
 Walton averaged 13.8 points, 7.8 assists and 4.8 rebounds per game.

 On December 25, 2021, Walton signed a 10-day contract with the Pistons.
 On January 1, 2022, he delivered a game-winning assist in overtime against the San Antonio Spurs that went between the defender's (Jakob Pöltl) legs to Saddiq Bey.
 During the game he posted six assists as well as NBA career highs in points (11), rebounds (6) and steals (4).

 On January 4, 2022, Walton returned to the Motor City Cruise for the rest of the season.
 On January 5, he posted his first G League triple-double as well as the first in the history of the Motor City Cruise franchise with 20 points, 11 rebounds and a G League career-high 16 assists.
-Walton led the G League in assists for the 2021–22 season with a 9.5 assists/game average.
+Walton led the G League in assists for the 2021–22 season with a 9.5-assist-per-game average.

-Sydney Kings (2022–present)
+Sydney Kings (2022–2023)

 On July 5, 2022, Walton signed with the Sydney Kings in Australia for the 2022–23 NBL season.
 On December 18, 2022, he scored 45 points in a 113–112 double-overtime loss to the South East Melbourne Phoenix.
 In March 2023, he helped the Kings win the NBL championship with a 3–2 grand final series victory over the New Zealand Breakers.
 He was subsequently named the grand final MVP.

+Zhejiang Lions (2023–2024)

+Walton joined the Zhejiang Lions of the Chinese Basketball Association for the 2023–24 season and averaged 12.6 points and 5.1 assists per game in 42 appearances.

+South East Melbourne Phoenix (2024–2025)

+On May 3, 2024, Walton signed with the South East Melbourne Phoenix for the 2024–25 NBL season.
+On October 22, 2024, he was ruled out for three weeks with a hamstring injury.
+On January 14, 2025, he was ruled out for the rest of the regular season after suffering another hamstring injury three days earlier in a game against the Brisbane Bullets.
+After missing eight games, he was confirmed to be returning for the Phoenix's semi-finals series against the Illawarra Hawks.

+Hapoel Holon (2025-present)

+In September 2025, Walton signed with Hapoel Holon B.C. of the Israeli Basketball Premier League.